-1.IJ.50.GQ-OA Dilation, coronary arteries, percutaneous transluminal

-> approach using balloon or cutting balloon dilator with

-(endovascular) stent insertion
+1.IJ.50.GQ-OA Dilation, coronary arteries, percutaneous transluminal approach [e.g. with angioplasty alone] using balloon or cutting balloon dilator with (endovascular) stent insertion

+Status: P

-Status: P Extent: DG
+Extent: DG

-3.IP.10.VX Xray, heart with coronary arteries, of left heart structures using intervention.
+3.IP.10.VX Xray, heart with coronary arteries, of left heart structures using percutaneous transluminal arterial (retrograde) approach

+Status: I Location: FY

+Rationale: It is mandatory to assign 3.IP.10.VX when performed with a therapeutic intervention.
 The status attribute is "I" because the intervention was performed for visualization purposes during the dilation procedure; the disease and the affected artery had already been diagnosed on a previous diagnostic coronary angiogram.